weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 >Facets allow you to include aggregated information about the documents matching your query.

-Facets are just indexed fields that shows its dictionary term so it could be use to create key-value queries for particular <indexed field , term>
+Facets are just indexed fields that shows its dictionary term, so it could be used to create key-value queries for particular <indexed field , term>

 Explorer UI calculates the faces by using `ListFacets` api endpoint.
 We could get the label as facet by adding them to the kind configuration and requesting